UriosteguiM12/cmpm-121-f25-d3/PLAN.md

 - [x] If the player has a coin, they can only interact will a cell of the same value
 - [x] If this condition is met, the player will be handed a coin with double the value

+## D3.b: Globe-spanning Gameplay

+### 3B Steps

+### Software requirements

+- [] Create four buttons on screen that let the player move one grid step up/down/left/right
+- [] Cells update as the player moves (i.e. they spawn/despawn as necessary to keep the screen full)
+- [] Represent the world as a global grid anchored at Null Island (0° lat, 0° lng), using fixed-size latitude/longitude increments for each cell
+- [] Convert any map location into a grid cell ID (i, j) by dividing its coordinates by the cell size and flooring the result
+- [] Use the stable (i, j) IDs for rendering cells, spawning tokens deterministically, and handling gameplay interactions